 Peter is also developing Slate Film Studios and Slate Animation Studios in KwaZulu Natal, planned to open 2021.

-Michael Matthews is a South African born film director.
+Michael Matthews is an award-winning South African born film director.
 He graduated from City Varsity Film School after being awarded best director three years in a row.
 He has since been involved in more than 30 short films and directed over 14 of his own including a number of music videos.

 Mike's films have been nominated and won awards both locally and internationally and his portfolio includes work for MTV (UK, USA and Base), Axe/Lynx, Nike, Kulula Airlines, Wrigleys and the Loeries Advertising Award.
 He has directed commercials in Australia as well as South Africa.
 His short feature film, 'Sweetheart', captured a global audience with its outstanding production values and direction.